Kraft Salutes Walt Disney World's 10th Anniversary

 The show is just as corny as most of the Disney TV specials were back in the day.
 From the Tour Guides and Small World Hostesses drooling over John Schneider while he serenades them, to Dean Jones singing (sort of) to Ricky Schroeder about "Fathers and Sons", it's definitely a cheesefest....and even a bit uncomfortable at times.
 But if you're a fan of vintage Walt Disney World, or a fan of any of these celebrities, it's definitely worth watching.

 Oh, and José the parrot, makes a cameo appearance in a souvenir shop at the Contemporary Hotel at the 24:00 minute mark.
 I wonder if that was a real souvenir that used to be sold, or if it was one of the actual animatronics from the Tropical Serenade/Tiki Room attraction?

 A similar special sponsored by Kraft, had aired in 1980 for Disneyland's 25th anniversary.
-I have that TV Guide as well (with more themed recipes!), so I will try to get that one posted soon.
+I have that issue of TV Guide as well (with more themed recipes!), so I will try to get that one posted soon.
 (Post Update: That issue of TV Guide can now be seen here, Disneyland's 25th Anniversary.

 Happy 45th anniversary, to Walt Disney World!

 **Post Update (10-12-16):